voxpupuli/puppet-nodejs/README.md

 ## Overview

-Install nodejs package and npm package provider for Debian.
+Install nodejs package and npm package provider for Debian, Ubuntu, Fedora, and RedHat.

 ## Usage

 ### class nodejs

-Installs nodejs via sid repo per [nodejs documentation](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) and npm via the bash script per [npm documentation](https://github.com/isaacs/npm).
+Installs nodejs and npm per [nodejs documentation](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

+* dev_package: whether to install optional dev packages. dev packages not available on all platforms, default: false.

 Example:

     include nodejs

-You may want to use apt::pin to pin package installation priority.
+You may want to use apt::pin to pin package installation priority on sqeeze.
 See [puppet-apt](https://github.com/puppetlabs/puppet-apt) for more information.

     apt::pin { 'sid': priority => 100 }